blackberry/BlackBerry-Communication-Services-Examples/ThreadedChat/README.md

 ```

 ### <a name="displayThreadedConversatoin"></a>Display a threaded conversation
-With the [Chat Message References](https://developer.blackberry.com/files/bbm-enterprise/documents/guide/html/references.html) of the Spark SDK, a message contains an list of outgoing references and a list of incoming references.
+With the [Chat Message References](https://developer.blackberry.com/files/bbm-enterprise/documents/guide/html/references.html) of the SDK, a message contains an list of outgoing references and a list of incoming references.
 Each incoming reference is identified by a "refBy" object that has:
 - a tag that identifies what type of reference it is, for example, a tag of "Threaded"
 - a list of message IDs identifying the source messages which refers to this message